 (c) has been previously temporarily abandoned under Article 11.2 (Appraisal Operations at Objective Depth)

 and has not produced Hydrocarbons (other than as a result of Production Testing) requires the approval of the Participating Parties by Vote.
 Approval to plug and abandon an Appraisal Well that has produced Hydrocarbons (other than as a result of Production Testing) shall be governed by Article 18.1 (Abandonment of Wells).
 If a proposal to plug and abandon an Appraisal Well receives approval by Vote, the approved proposal binds all Parties.
 If any Participating Party fails to respond within the applicable response period for a proposal to plug and abandon an Appraisal Well, that Participating Party shall be deemed to have approved the plugging and abandonment of that Appraisal Well.
-If a rig is on location and a proposal to plug and abandon an Appraisal Well under either Article 11.4(a) or 11.4(b) does not receive approval by Vote, and if within twenty-four (24) hours (inclusive of Saturdays, Sundays, and federal holidays) from receipt of that proposal no other operation is proposed (and subsequently approved) for the well by a Party entitled to make a proposal, the Operator may nevertheless proceed to plug and abandon that Appraisal Well, and shall give each Participating Party notice of that fact.
+If a drilling rig is on location and a proposal to plug and abandon an Appraisal Well under either Article 11.4(a) or 11.4(b) does not receive approval by Vote, and if within twenty-four (24) hours (inclusive of Saturdays, Sundays, and federal holidays) from receipt of that proposal no other operation is proposed (and subsequently approved) for the well by a Party entitled to make a proposal, the Operator may nevertheless proceed to plug and abandon that Appraisal Well, and shall give each Participating Party notice of that fact.
 If the proposal to plug and abandon an Appraisal Well that has not produced Hydrocarbons (other than as a result of Production Testing) does not receive approval by Vote, but the Operator deems the well bore not to be safe or in sound enough condition for it to perform further operations, the Operator may nevertheless proceed to plug and abandon that Appraisal Well, and shall give each Participating Party notice of that fact.

 The Participating Parties in an Appraisal Well proposal shall pay all Costs of plugging and abandoning that Appraisal Well, except all increased plugging and abandoning Costs associated solely with a Non-Consent Operation approved under Article 11.2 (Appraisal Operations at Objective Depth) or Article 6.2.2 (Supplemental AFEs).
 The Participating Parties in that Non-Consent Operation are responsible for the increased plugging and abandoning Costs attributable to that Non-Consent Operation.